ggreer/geoff.greer.fm/projects/index.md

 <br />

 ## [Floobits](https://floobits.com/)
 Like [Etherpad](http://en.wikipedia.org/wiki/Etherpad), but with plugins for popular code editors.
 The buzz-wordy term is "cross-editor real-time collaboration platform."
-(Excuse me while I wash my mouth out with soap.)
 Basically, it lets developers pair program when they're not in the same room.
 It's super-cool.
-My co-founder and I use Floobits to develop Floobits.
+At Floobits, we all work remotely, using Floobits to develop Floobits.

-Much of the code I write these days is under the [Floobits GitHub organization](https://github.com/Floobits).
+These days, much of the code I write is under the [Floobits GitHub organization](https://github.com/Floobits).
 #### Related posts
 {% for post in site.categories.floobits %}
 * [{{ post.title }}]({{ post.url }})